klavinslab/aquaverse/docs/protocol_developer/show.md

 ![Hello World](docs/protocol_developer/images/show_images/2_hello_world-2.png)
 ![Hello World](docs/protocol_developer/images/show_images/3_hello_world-3.png)

-You may have noticed that naked Strings cannot be placed directly into `ShowBlocks`.
-Any object intended for display to the technician must be in the block as an argument of a `ShowBlock` instance method.
+You may have noticed that naked strings cannot be placed directly into show blocks.
+Any object intended for display to the technician must be in the block as an argument of a show block instance method.
 `note` is such an instance method.
 It takes a String and displays it directly on the technician view slide as a single line.
 `title` is another which does the same thing, except the String will be displayed as a header.

-Many Show blocks are composed mostly of a single `title` call, and one or more `note` calls that liberally use string insertion.
+Many show blocks are composed mostly of a single `title` call, and one or more `note` calls that liberally use string insertion.
 For instance, here is a show block that asks the technician to grab some amount of 1.5mL tubes

 ```ruby
     show do